The Unstability Principle

 DVCS bring two new major concepts to the Version Control Scene:

-However, the two concepts are in contradiction:
+However, the two concepts opposes them self:

 To achieve a robust history, three key elements are gathered in changeset: